 Club chairman Eamon Deeny was the founder in 2003, acting as coach, treasurer, kit man and secretary, but he makes it clear while he started a team, there have been many others along the way who have turned Carryduff Colts into a club.

-“My son Michael, who now plays for the first team, was football mad at six years old and I heard about a local mini football tournament held every Saturday.
+“My son, Michael, was football mad at six years old and I heard about a local mini football tournament held every Saturday.
 I took him and a friend along and ended up looking after one of the teams.
 “Word got around Carryduff and parents of class mates contacted me to see if I could get their kids involved.
 By the next year I had enough interest to start our own team in Carryduff and the Colts came into being.
 “Initially it was just me but some parents stepped up to help, notably Frances and Peter Curran, and Fel McArdle who designed the club emblem.
 “Although many of the original people have left, we now have a first class team including our brilliant treasurer Nigel Turkington and other highly talented and committed officers like Jake McKeown, Davy Neeson and Plunkett Kelly.”

 On the playing side, former Irish League player Stevie Milburn and Chris Morgan who recently emigrated to Canada, qualified as UEFA ‘B’ coaches and developed that side of the club.